PoodleMaster/background-erase-web/README.md

 - python 3.8+
 - Linux is required when using gunicorn.
 (Currently gunicorn does not support windows.
 In case of win10, Gunicorn can also be operated by using Docker or WSL2.)

-# ■Local Server startup
+# ■Install
-It can be started by the following four methods, A-1, A-2, B-1, and B-2.
 ```
 git clone https://github.com/PoodleMaster/background-erase-web
 cd background-erase-web
 conda create -n bge38 python=3.8
 conda activate bge38
 ```

+# ■Local Server startup
+It can be started by the following four methods, A-1, A-2, B-1, and B-2.

 ## (A) When using Docker
 Please execute "get_u2net.py" in advance to get "u2net.pth".